SuperStar0907/SuperStar0907/README.md

 Working as a Backend Product Engineer, Software Developer, Full-Stack Developer, and Blockchain Solidity Developer in various internships has honed my skills and deepened my understanding of tech-ecosystems.
 It has also reinforced my love for Backend development and exposed my ability to excel as a Solidity developer.

-In addition to my professional and academic pursuits, I've worked on several interesting projects such as a DeFi Stake and Reward App, a NextJS, and Solidity based web-app, and a Dockerized full-stack MERN application.
-Each of these projects represents my propensity for learning and leveraging new tech to create something innovative and useful.

 My openness transcends beyond tech learning.
 I am also open to new experiences, new challenges, and new collaborations.
 So whether you have a disruptive idea, an interesting project, or an amazing collaboration opportunity, I'd love to hear about it and participate!

 <h1 align="center">Metrics 📈</h1>